 - Understand the process of learning, the relationship between effort and progress and how to further develop their own talents through a wide range of learning approaches.

 Confident individuals who:

-- Understand that they set goals for themselves in order to plan a route to achieve positive outcomes, recognising that they have the skills necessary to overcome challenges and face up to difficulties.
+- Understand that their own self-belief and ambition are the key to achievement, recognising that they have the skills necessary to overcome challenges and face up to difficulties.

 - Recognise that they have knowledge, skills and understanding that are transferable to a wide range of contexts in learning and life.

 - Have a sense of kindness, compassion and respect for others which will have a positive impact on the relationships they form and the values they hold dear.